 - Using Workspaces to Share Data Among Jobs

-A workflow is a set of rules for defining a collection of jobs and their run order.
-The Workflows feature is designed with a flexible algorithm to support very complex job scheduling and orchestration using a simple set of new configuration keys.
-Consider configuring Workflows if you need to meet any of the following requirements:
+A workflow is a set of rules for defining a collection of jobs and their run order that shortens the feedback loop.
+The Workflows feature supports very complex job orchestration using a simple set of new configuration keys with a powerful user interface to help you resolve failures sooner, for example:

-- Fan-out to run multiple jobs in parallel for testing various versions
+- Fan-out to run multiple jobs in parallel for efficient testing of versions

-- Fan-in for deployment to separate platforms with automated triggers
+- Fan-in for deployment to separate platforms with increased speed

 To run a set of parallel jobs, add a new